 - General program assistance.
 Grant administration, fiscal management, personnel management, and audit requirements. - Comply with FTA/LADOTD contract.
 Assist in the preparation of certifications and reports, including financial status reports and the triennial review process. - Prepare the UPWP.
 Prepare and submit the Certifications and Assurances documentation to insure compliance with all Applicable Federal statutes, regulations, executive orders, and Federal requirements. - Staff training and education.
-Staff attends various federal and state meetings and travels to related training opportunities. - Coordinating and hosting public meetings related to public transportation - Agency Coordination with FTA, LADOTD, and local officials to discuss planning program and activities. - Public outreach.
+Staff attends various federal and state meetings and travels to related training opportunities, including but not limited to the Louisiana Public Transit Conference and the Rural Transit Conference. - Coordinating and hosting public meetings related to public transportation - Agency Coordination with FTA, LADOTD, and local officials to discuss planning program and activities. - Public outreach.
 Meeting with civic organizations, non-profits, individuals, and anyone else that expresses interest in learning more about the process and specific projects